Australian student released from detention in North Korea | DW | 04.07.2019

-Australia's prime minister said that the student was "safe and well" after being released from North Korea.
+Australia's prime minister said Alek Sigley was "safe and well" after being released from North Korea.
 It was the first time an official confirmed the 29-year-old had been detained since he went missing last week.

 Alek Sigley, an Australian student who went missing in North Korea last week has been freed from detention, Australian Prime Minister Scott Morrison said on Thursday.